 5. ENVIRONMENTAL CHEMICALS

-You cannot escape many of these, but you can some of them such as the chemical cleaners you use in your home every day, and also the lotions, potions, soaps, and make up that you put onto your body.
-Your skin is highly absorbent, and everything you put onto it makes its way into it.
+You cannot escape all of these, but you can some of them, such as the chemical cleaners you use in your home and the lotions, potions, soaps and make up that you put onto your skin.
+Your skin is highly absorbent – meaning everything you put onto it eventually makes its way into it.